2600hz/kazoo/core/whistle_number_manager-1.0.0/doc/wnm_bandwidth2.md

 * site_id: the site-id to use when purchasing numbers
 * sip_peer: the sip peer to use when purchasing numbers
 * debug: If this parameter is set to 'true' then each request and reply from Bandwidth will be written as a text file to /tmp/bandwidth.log for developers.
 * enable_provisioning: If this parameter is set to 'true' then the ability to active numbers will be enabled.
-If set to 'false' then the module will only preform number searches.
+If set to 'false' then the module will only perform number searches.
 * sandbox_provisioning: This parameter is intended to be used with 'enable_provisioning'.
 If set to 'true' then all number provisioning will pretend to be successful without actually activating.
 * order_name_prefix: This is an arbitrary string that is added to the "order-id" of a number provisioning request to bandwidth to identify which numbers where purchased by the Kazoo system.